-But, if you have a breakaway clasp, then your necklace might break away when you actually need it – such as during a car or a boating accident.
+But, if you have a breakaway clasp, your necklace might break away when you need it – such as during a car or a boating accident.

 Depending on what you have on your survival necklace, you might end up harming yourself.

-For example, unless you have a really trustworthy sheath, I wouldn’t want to wear a neck knife.
+For example, unless you have a trustworthy sheath, I wouldn’t want to wear a neck knife.

 When a Survival Necklace Makes Sense

-I personally prefer to carry survival gear in my pockets, but there are some people that prefer wearing gear around their neck.
+I prefer to carry survival gear in my pockets, but some people like wearing gear around their necks.

 There are also cases where you don’t have pockets, so a survival necklace is the only practical way to wear gear.